2ND ANNUAL DAHLIA TUBER SALE -->9AM CST SATURDAY JANUARY 4TH

 .

 Barnswallow continues to cultivate a passion surrounding the implementation of eco-friendly, farming practices to grow fresh, chemical free, unique and beautiful flowers to share with our community.
-We continue to farm with organic practices and are life learners of soil care and regenerative farming practices.
+The entire flower growing operation is outside, allowing the weather to determine the natural state and timing of planting, growing and harvesting.
+Since Kerrilyn's passing in 2021, Meredith continues to fly with her Barnwallow flock in farming flowers with organic practices while taking pride in soil care with regenerative farming practices.
 Market bouquets are wrapped in recyclable brown paper.
-Arrangements are now designed in Barnswallow's original compostable vases that is trademarked and patented.
-Barnswallow only sells what it grows locally from 95% of the flowers started from seed in the tiny farm greenhouse that is temp controlled year around.
-Follow along the journey of Barnswallow on Instagram and Facebook under the searchable name @barnswallowflowers or "Barnswallow Flowers".
+Arrangements are now designed in Barnswallow's original compostable vases.
+Tillage is only conducted twice a year, utilizing crops that are able to be pruned back for multiple flushes through the harvest season of June-October.
+Cover crops help to provide needed nitrogen and organic material in healing the beds under the winter's natural snow pack.
+Barnswallow only sells what it grows locally from 95% of the flowers started from seed in the tiny farm greenhouse that is temp controlled for electric fans and a LP gas heater.